-Windows Server 2003, Windows XP, Windows 2000, and Windows NT 4.0: WMI logs Wbemcore.log, Wbemess.log, Mofcomp.log, Framework.log, Wmiadap.log, Winmgmt.log, Wbemprox.log, and Setup.log are the source for WMI events.
+Windows Server 2003 and Windows XP: WMI logs Wbemcore.log, Wbemess.log, Mofcomp.log, Framework.log, Wmiadap.log, Winmgmt.log, Wbemprox.log, and Setup.log are the source for WMI events.

 WMI logging must be enabled to create and update WMI log files.
 You can enable logging on the Logging tab of the WMI Control.
 This tab allows you to specify he location of the log files, the size, and to disable or enable logging.

 The default location for WMI logs is %Windir%\system32\wbem\Logs but this location can be changed in the WMI Control.

 Only administrators have read access to the WMI log folder found at the default location, %windir%\system32\wbem\logs.
 The event source is